Pirate FlagPirates and PrivateersPirate Flag

 The Dutch in the Medway

 To the Dutch the raid is the tocht naar Chatham (trip to Chatham).
 To the British it remains one of the worst military and naval defeats in the United Kingdom.
-But to best understand how this event came to be, one must first go back in time to an earlier period in each nation’s past.
-The opening chapters recap these countries’ historical development, explain how they became interconnected, and examine their maritime and commercial rivalry that ultimately led to the Anglo-Dutch Wars.
+To best understand how this event comes to be, one must first go back in time to an earlier period in each nation’s past.
+The opening chapters recap these countries’ historical development, explain how they become interconnected, and examine their maritime and commercial rivalry that ultimately leads to the Anglo-Dutch Wars.
 Rogers also discusses the English and Dutch navies, problems plaguing the Chatham Dockyard, and the battle-readiness of England and the United Provinces of the Netherlands prior to the raid.
-He introduces the key participants, such as Raad-Pensionairis Johan de Witt, King Charles II, and Michiel de Ruyter, who was commander-in-chief of the Dutch fleet.
+He introduces the key participants, such as Raad-Pensionairis Johan de Witt, King Charles II, and Michiel de Ruyter, who is commander-in-chief of the Dutch fleet.

 The second half of the book focuses on the raid itself.
-This is where Rogers’ familiarity with the geography shines through in such detail that readers can easily visualize these events as they happened.
-The end result of the raid was the capture of Sheerness Fort, the Royal Charles, and the Unity; the destruction of other Royal Navy vessels; and the panic that spread through Britain.
-Its effect on British morale, the assessment of blame after the raid, what happened to the key participants, and the lessons learned round out this volume.
-A postscript summarizes what occurred at the tercentenary to which the Dutch were invited.
+This is where Rogers’s familiarity with the geography shines through in such detail that readers easily visualize these events as they happen.
+The end results of the raid are the capture of Sheerness Fort, Royal Charles, and Unity; the destruction of other Royal Navy vessels; and the panic that spreads through Britain.
+Its effect on British morale, the assessment of blame after the raid, what happens to the key participants, and the lessons learned round out this volume.
+A postscript summarizes what occurs at the tercentenary to which the Dutch were invited.

 Home